bbauska/Coursera-Bootstrap/README.md

 We use the gulp watch task to watch the file.
 So, the watch is already built into gulp.

-It will take gulp watch and then we specify the files there &ast;.SCSS.
+It will take gulp watch and then we specify the files there \*.SCSS.

 As you can see, the gulp watch will watch these files and then when any changes to these files occur, then it&apos;ll run that sass task, which we